 - “violin” posture: with the hand and wrist turned (sloping) backwards, the fingers pointing very much towards the bridge, and the first finger strongly curled.

-- “double-bass” posture: with the hand more flat (in the same plane as the fingerboard), the fingers more square to the fingerboard, and the first finger more straight.
+- “double-bass” posture: with the hand flatter (in the same plane as the fingerboard), the fingers more square to the fingerboard, and the first finger more straight.

 - playing high in the Int Region